diethardsteiner/diethardsteiner.github.io/_posts/2015-03-23-CDE-Global-CCC-Properties.md

 }
 ```

-You will also see that there are a few additional properties like `dataAccessId` (to define the query), which are not available in standard CCC.
+You will also see that there are a few additional properties like `dataAccessId` (to define the query), which are not available in standard .

-Our code in CCC JavaScript looks like this (partial extract only):
+Our code in  JavaScript looks like this (partial extract only):

 ```javascript
 ...